bixb922/umidiparser/README.md

 For a multitrack file, *event.delta_us^ is the time difference with the previous event, which may be in the same or a different track.

-For a format type 2 MIDI file, a single track must be selected, see MidiFile.play method.

 To get each event at the proper time of the event, use the *MidiFile.play* method.
 This method compensates for the delays during processing.